stevenknowswhy/ArdonieCapital-BusinessAcquisition/setupDocs/business-model/transaction-fees.md

 ## 🎯 Core Revenue Model

-Success-based transaction fees are the primary long-term revenue driver for AutoRepairMart.
+Success-based transaction fees are the primary long-term revenue driver for Ardonie Capital.
 This model aligns platform success with user success, building trust and encouraging high-quality deals.

 ---